Why are Violins so Expensive? top 7 reasons

 It’s almost a self-fulfilling prophecy of sorts as the instruments being bought and stored could potentially cause a spike in the cost of old violins on the market due to limited supply.

-2. Time & Skill: crafting a violin is long and difficult
+2. Violins are expensive because crafting is long and difficult

 Not just anyone can grab some wood and strings and throw a violin together.
 The art of the craft requires a great deal of precision, patience, know-how, and other skills you’ll only find in someone who’s devoted to their work.
 There’s a reason cheap imitations are cheap.